 There are also some activities we’ve mentioned in other sections like the Renaissance Faire, sporting events, or outdoor movies that are family-friendly.

-During the weekend of May 8th, show Mom how much you appreciate everything she’s done over the years by celebrating her this weekend!
+During the weekend of May 12th, show Mom how much you appreciate everything she’s done over the years by celebrating her!

 Reservations for any Mother’s Day weekend activity are strongly encouraged.